leoMurtha/WBCS18002/README.md

  **Show carrier informations**
 ----
-  Returns json/csv data containing informations of the specified carrier which includes the number of minutes of delay per carrier attributed to carrier-specific reasons (i.e. attributes carrier and late aircraft in the dataset)/all reasons, for a given month/all months available and for a specific airport/across all US airports.
+  Returns json/csv data containing information of the specified carrier which includes the number of minutes of delay per carrier attributed to carrier-specific reasons (i.e. attributes carrier and late aircraft in the dataset)/all reasons, for a given month/all months available and for a specific airport/across all US airports.

 * **URL**